MarkJohnstoneGitHub/VBA-IDictionary/README.md

 **Creating a IScriptingDictionary with Dictionary.Create()**

 The Dictionary.cls is an IScriptingDictionary factory class.
-It returns an available IScriptingDictionary implementation, according to the compiler constants and/or the implemententation specified.
+It returns an available IScriptingDictionary implementation, according to the compiler constants and/or the implementation specified.
 I.e. If the Scripting.Dictionary is specified and not available a DictionaryKeyValuePair will be returned.

 The Dictionary.Create has three optional parameters: